 There are direct minivan services from Huay Xai on the border with Thailand to Luang Prabang.
-The journey time is 11 hours.
-Services depart in the morning so you need to spend the night before in either Chiang Khong in Thailand or Huay Xai to ensure that you are in time to board the minivan the next day.
+The journey time is 11 hours 30 minutes.

-There is a single service a day from Huay Xai to Luang Prabang which is available to book online.
+There is currently 1 service day from Huay Xai to Luang Prabang available to book online.

 Use the Search Box below to buy your bus tickets from Huay Xai to Luang Prabang.